 - People with learning disabilities, autism and/or dementia.

 You do not have to be in hospital or under any mental health legislation in order to get this right to access independent advocacy.
 You can find out more about the Mental Health Act from the Mental Welfare Commission.

 Access to independent advocacy varies in different parts of Scotland.
 Many independent advocacy organisations are only funded to work with specific groups, so check details on our Find an Advocate page or contact your local advocacy organisation.

 How can I find my local Independent Advocacy organisation?

-You can use the SIAA Find an Advocate map to locate organisations which are in your area and groups that they work with.
+You can use our Find an Advocate page to locate organisations which are in your area and groups that they work with.

-If you are not able to use this directory, please phone the SIAA on 0131 510 9410 or email us at firstname.lastname@example.org and we can give you more information about what Independent Advocacy provision is available in your area.
+If you are not able to use this directory, please phone SIAA on 0131 510 9410 or email us at firstname.lastname@example.org and we can give you more information about what independent advocacy provision is available in your area.

 Can someone who cannot instruct an advocate have independent advocacy?

 Yes.
 This is called non-instructed independent advocacy.

 Non-instructed advocacy happens when there are issues with a person’s capacity perhaps due to dementia, or limited communication due to a physical disability or a learning disability.
 In such situations, a non-instructed advocate seeks to uphold their advocacy partner’s rights and ensure that decisions are taken with full consideration of their unique preferences, rights, and perspectives.